Hedge funds eye further profits from JPMorgan losses

-LONDON Hedge funds are positioned to squeeze more profits from JPMorgan & Co's losing position in U.S. credit derivatives, after racking up tidy gains from a lucrative trade that could end up costing the bank more than $3 billion (1.8 billion pounds).
+LONDON Hedge funds are holding out for further gains from their bets against JPMorgan's massive position in U.S. credit derivatives, racking up tidy profits from a lucrative trade that could cost the U.S. bank more than $3 billion.

-Managers who spotted a huge dislocation in a market for credit derivatives during in the first quarter are sticking with their bets as JPMorgan weighs up how to limit its losses, hedge fund industry insiders said on Tuesday.
+Managers - some of them ex-employees of the biggest U.S. bank - started betting in credit derivative markets, including on an index of credit default swaps against its constituents, during the first quarter, believing JPMorgan's (JPM.N) huge positions had created dislocations in the market which would disappear over time.

-Funds are sticking with their positions just as the bank tries to unwind its trades, the sources said.
-They are betting that wide differences in prices between an index of credit default swaps and its constituents will normalise.
+Some of those funds are sticking with their positions just as the bank tries to unwind its trades, industry insiders say.

 "It still looks relatively attractive, and (funds) are likely to think the trade can run further," said one hedge fund investor, who asked not to be named.